 Noise Risk Assessment – Noise at work Regulations

-We can carry out a Noise Risk Assessment to ensure that noise levels within your workplace are within the legal requirements to comply with the Noise at Work Regulations (2005).
+A Noise Risk Assessment is undertaken to ensure that noise levels within the workplace are within the legal requirements to comply with the Noise at Work Regulations (2005).
 The need to carry out a Noise Risk Assessment is now regulatory in most places of work, both industrial or commercial, including: Factories – Offices – Call Centres – Nightclubs – Bars